-The Tree class offers a convenient way of creating a TOC list that describes contents of the given directory:
+The Tree class is a way of creating a TOC that describes some or all of the files within a directory:

-'''

-Tree(root, prefix=run-time-folder, excludes=string_list, typecode=code | 'DATA' )
+Tree(root, prefix=run-time-folder, excludes=string_list, typecode=code | 'DATA')

-'''

-- The root argument is a string denoting the path to the directory.
-It may be absolute or relative to the spec file directory. - The optional prefix argument is a name for a sub-directory in the application directory into which files are to be collected.
-If not specified or set to None, the files will be collected into the top-level application directory. - The optional excludes argument is a list of one or more strings that match files in the root that should be omitted from the Tree.
-An item in the list can be either: - a name, which causes files or folders with this basename to be excluded - a glob pattern (e.g., .ext), which causes matching files to be excluded - The optional typecode argument specifies the TOC typecode string that is assigned to all entries in the TOC list.
-The default value is DATA, which is appropriate for most cases.
+- The root argument is a path string to a directory.
+It may be absolute or relative to the spec file directory. - The prefix argument, if given, is a name for a subfolder within the run-time folder to contain the tree files.
+If you omit prefix or give None, the tree files will be at the top level of the run-time folder. - The excludes argument, if given, is a list of one or more strings that match files in the root that should be omitted from the Tree.
+An item in the list can be either: - a name, which causes files or folders with this basename to be excluded - .ext, which causes files with this extension to be excluded - The typecode argument, if given, specifies the TOC typecode string that applies to all items in the Tree.
+If omitted, the default is DATA, which is appropriate for most cases.